andrewsafa/kitcho-family/RAILWAY_DEPLOYMENT_GUIDE.md

 3. Ensure your database is properly provisioned and linked
 4. Verify the Procfile and railway.toml configurations
 5. Check that the DATABASE_URL is correctly set and accessible

+### Common Issues and Solutions

+#### Health Check Failures

+If your deployment fails due to health check issues:

+1. Verify that the health check path in railway.toml (`/healthz`) matches the actual endpoint in your application
+2. Increase the health check timeout value in railway.toml (currently set to 300ms)
+3. Check application logs to see if the server is starting properly
+4. Ensure the application is binding to the correct port (Railway sets PORT environment variable)

+#### Database Connection Issues

+If your application can't connect to the database:

+1. Make sure the PostgreSQL service is provisioned and running
+2. Verify that the DATABASE_URL environment variable is correctly linked
+3. Check if database migrations are running successfully
+4. Review logs for any SQL or connection errors

 ## Important Notes